Tron0/AkladellWebsite/rules.md

 ### Charge

 Charging into combat allows the attacker to move and then attack in the same round.
 A charge is made at twice the normal movement rate (and must terminate within the 10-ft melee range of the target).
+The target must be in line of sight and can either be in a straight line or diagonally.
 If the defender has a longer weapon than the attacker, the defender attacks first (unless the defender has already acted in this round).
 The attacker gains no dexterity bonus against such an attack (and characters with no dexterity bonus receive a -1 AC penalty).
 Additionally, if the defender has a weapon set against the charge (see below), he or she will inflict additional damage with a successful hit against the charging attacker.

 Assuming that the charging character survives, he or she gains +2 “to hit” on his or her attack.
 Characters may only perform a charge once every 10 rounds (i.e. once per turn).
 Characters who are at the maximum encumbrance category may not charge unless they are mounted and the mount is below the maximum encumbrance category.

-### Parrying

-A character who parries cannot move for the duration of the combat round.
-See [<u>Fighter Parry</u>](#Fighter)
+If the character who is charging has multiple attacks, these all gain +2 to-hit.

 ### Set Weapon Against Charge

 Certain weapons can be “set” against a charge, which is a simple matter of bracing the weapon against the floor or some other stationary object.
 A character choosing to set his or her weapon against a charge cannot attack unless an opponent charges, but the weapon will inflict double damage against a charging opponent.
 A charge is any attack that allows the attacker to move and attack, and thus includes leaping attacks that may be made by some monsters.

 Weapons that may be set against a charge include spears, lances (when used dismounted), most pole arms, and tridents.

+### Parrying

+A character who parries cannot move for the duration of the combat round.
+See [<u>Fighter Parry</u>](#Fighter)

 ### <span id=Leaving-Melee> Leaving Melee </span>